Author: Kathleen Slade Hofer, MS, TRS and Alta Swarnes, CTRS

 Quality of life is intimately associated with leisure experience and opportunities for self-development and self-expression.
 Play, recreation, and leisure experiences are an important aspect of the quality of human existence.
 If we are to affirm our humanness and enjoy genuine happiness, we must play.
 True quality of life is not found simply in improved functioning, but in the discovery of our humanity through experiences of joyful freedom that bring meaning and value to life.
 The purpose of recreation therapy is to facilitate the development, expression, and maintenance of a healthy leisure lifestyle.

-Women who use eating disorders as a way to cope with life have physical, mental, social, emotional, and spiritual limitations which prevent the quality of life inherent in a healthy leisure lifestyle.
-Upon admission to the inpatient program at Center for Change, an expressive therapy assessment is completed for each patient.
-During the assessment, the patient describes how the disorder has affected her leisure lifestyle.
+Women and men who suffer with eating disorders have physical, mental, social, emotional, and spiritual limitations which prevent the quality of life inherent in a healthy leisure lifestyle.
+Upon admission to the inpatient program at Center for Change, an experiential and recreation therapies assessment is completed for each patient During the assessment, the patient describes how the disorder has affected her leisure lifestyle.
 She identifies active and creative leisure interests; perceptions of personal strengths, as well as areas that need improvement; career ideas; feelings about spirituality; and desires for treatment outcomes.
-It becomes apparent that the obsessive/compulsive/addictive cycle of an eating disorder is leisure dysfunction, a desperate attempt at relieving stress, fear, anxiety, shame, guilt, anger, loneliness, insecurity, emptiness, and emotional pain.
-The addiction gives a temporary false sense of euphoria and control - a counterfeit transcendence.
+It becomes apparent that the obsessive/compulsive cycle of the eating disorder becomes an obstacle to leisure, a desperate attempt at relieving stress, fear, anxiety, shame, guilt, anger, loneliness, insecurity, emptiness, and emotional pain.
+The eating disorder behavior gives a temporary false sense of euphoria and control — a counterfeit transcendence.
 This is followed by increased guilt, shame, disgust, discouragement, and spinning out of control.
-The eating disorder sufferer becomes hostage to a dark self-destructive power.
+The eating disorder sufferer becomes hostage to the dark self-destructive power of the illness.

 When asked in the assessment interview, “What do your active and creative leisure interests do for you?” patients have given the following responses: